Here are the nine best free social media marketing tools money can’t buy—because they’re free. So, why not give them a try?

 Whether you’re a bootstrapped start-up or an enterprise marketing department, you always have a budget.
-And all too often it just doesn’t seem to be enough.
+And all too often, it just doesn’t seem to be enough.

-So, here are the nine free social media marketing tools you need to have.
+Here are the nine free social media marketing tools you need to have.
 And yes, they’re absolutely free.

 Within seconds, you can compare the strength of your audience (both in terms of quality and quantity), publishing, and engagement.
+Here’s an example of what you’d see if you were a big entertainment company scoping out the competition:

 Your Facebook page is an investment.
 You’re on there to turn a profit, after all.
-It may not be directly – often, it shouldn’t be – but you’re ultimately posting to get a material return on your business.
+It may not be directly (often, it shouldn’t be), but you’re ultimately posting to get a material return on your business.

 Thankfully, Facebook works really well for that.